Sawmilling Ovens cypress - A New Zealand first?

 Because these trees were harvested young by cypress grower standards, there was significant taper in the logs.
-If left to mature you could expect a much higher recovery of sawn clear heartwood timber.
+If left to mature you'd expect a much higher recovery of sawn clear heartwood timber.
 However the opportunity here was to look at timber properties and potentially give confidence in Ovens cypress as a plantation timber.
-This young material did saw well, but the sap band was large and comprised a greater percentage of the timber than we would expect from more mature trees.
+This young material did saw well, but the sap band was wide and comprised a greater percentage of the timber than we would expect from more mature trees.

 Clearwood percentage was very high in the sapwood, but because of pruning scars, much of the heartwood was of a lower grade.
 Two problems come to mind:

 - Pruned trees need to reach large diameters to yield high percentages of clear heart, so should be thinned to a low stocking and grown for longer time than unpruned trees.

 - If you want good yields of clear heartwood then keep the diameter over stubs (DOS) to a minimum.
 An average 20 cm DOS means a much longer time frame and lower final stocking than a 10 cm DOS.
 These trees had the standard farm forestry 20 cm DOS.
 My opinion is that with species such as cypress and redwood, which are valuable with clear heartwood, keeping the DOS to a minimum is essential for good returns.